U.S. Stocks Slip Amid Trade Tensions, Weak Data--Update

 Fears about trade and the global economy weighed on commodities Tuesday, sending prices for crude oil and copper lower.
 Shares of energy and industrial companies were some of the biggest losers in the S&P 500.

-Bellwether stocks including Caterpillar dropped roughly 2.6%.
-Boeing lost 3.5% and 3M shed 2.1% in recent trading, underperforming the broader market.
+Bellwether stocks fell as Caterpillar dropped roughly 2.7%.
+Boeing lost 3.2% and 3M shed 2.5% in recent trading, underperforming the broader market.

 "Manufacturing is probably the area that seems most uncertain" said Stephen Lee, founding principal at Logan Capital Management, adding that the U.S. is in "slow growth mode."

-Investors flocked to government bonds and gold as they fled riskier assets such as stocks.
-The yield on the 10-year U.S. Treasury note fell to 1.434% Tuesday, according to Tradeweb, from 1.503% Friday.
+Investors flocked to government bonds and gold -- assets considered relatively safer -- as they fled riskier bets such as stocks.
+The yield on the 10-year U.S. Treasury note fell to 1.462% Tuesday, according to Tradeweb, from 1.503% Friday.
 Gold prices jumped.

 The selling in stocks also comes after Beijing said it had lodged a complaint with the World Trade Organization over U.S. tariffs.
 On Sunday, the U.S. imposed fresh tariffs on Chinese goods including clothing, tools and electronics as retaliatory Chinese tariffs on U.S. soybeans, crude oil and pharmaceuticals also took effect.